Select your newsletters:

 In Manosque, the Centre Jean Giono, near the entrance to the old town, has a rich library of manuscripts, rare editions and videos, and organizes regular exhibitions on Giono's life and work.

-176 members voted last week out of a total of 308 ITER staff on the electoral list (equivalent to 57.14%) and the candidates that are elected are:
+Some 176 members voted last week out of a total of 308 ITER staff on the electoral list (57.14 percent) and the elected candidates are:

 For the Support Staff: PRESCOTT BARRY (Technical Coordination Section, PRO), staff rep.